-Local capacity building: Close to 600 mine-clearers being trained
+Local capacity building: Nearly 600 mine clearers being trained

 Box 2.
-Military experience and civilian mine-clearing
+Military experience and civilian mine clearing

-Military mine-clearing is directed at "punching a hole" through a mine field during combat.
-Since mine fields are often covered by defensive fire, techniques are designed for speed: mines are merely pushed aside without being destroyed and a residual level of mine pollution is considered acceptable.
+Military mine clearing is directed at "punching a hole" through a mine field during combat.
+Since mine fields are often protected by defensive fire, techniques are designed for speed: mines are merely pushed aside without being destroyed, and a residual level of mine pollution is considered acceptable.
 Clearance in support of civilian activities must be much more intensive, since no mine contamination can be tolerated after land has been declared available for use.

-Military and civilian techniques are therefore different, and experience in other countries shows that military mine-clearers need training to carry out civilian mine-clearing.
+Military and civilian techniques are therefore different, and experience for other countries shows that military mine clearers need training to carry out civilian mine clearing.
 In Bosnia and Herzegovina, IFOR has warned that areas cleared by the former warring factions should not be considered safe for civilian use.

-- 11. Because local implementation capacity is still at a nascent stage, mine-clearing efforts were slow throughout 1996.
-Most of the existing mine-clearing organizations lack equipment and skilled personnel -- the military mine-clearing experience of many demobilized soldiers is not readily transferable to civilian operations (box 2).
-Efforts in 1996 were directed toward providing training for mine clearers and site supervisors, designing employment mechanisms for newly-trained specialists, and making equipment available to them: - The United States (US) is funding the training and employment (for one year) of about 165 mine-clearers.
+11. Because local implementation capacity is still at a nascent stage, mine clearing efforts were slow in 1996.
+Most of the existing mine clearing organizations lack equipment and skilled personnel -- and the military mine clearing experience of many demobilized soldiers is not readily transferable to civilian operations (box 2).
+Efforts in 1996 were directed toward providing training for mine clearers and site supervisors, designing employment mechanisms for newly trained specialists, and making equipment available to them:

+- The United States is funding the training and employment (for one year) of about 165 mine clearers.
 The total cost of the operation in 1996 and 1997 amounts to US\$15 million.
-Training has been completed and survey and demining operations commenced early November in the Banja Luka, Tuzla, Sarajevo and Mostar areas; other operations are expected to commence in the Jablanica and Trebinje areas during December; the US also established a small school for deminer and mine dog training at Brus (close to Pale, in Republika Srpska); - The European Commission (EC) is financing a similar program for 250 mine-clearers expected to be operational by early spring 1997 (US\$8 million); and - The Norwegian People's Aid (NPA) has established, with Norwegian Government funding (US\$5 million), a training school in Srebrenik, near Tuzla, and has trained 60 mine-clearers.
+Training has been completed and survey and demining operations commenced in early November in the Banja Luka, Tuzla, Sarajevo, and Mostar areas; other operations are expected to commence in the Jablanica and Trebinje areas during December.
+The United States also established a small school for deminer and mine dog training at Brus (close to Pale, in Republika Srpska); - The European Commission (EC) is financing a similar (US\$8 million) program for 250 mine clearers that is expected to be operational by early spring 1997; and - Norwegian People's Aid has established, with Norwegian Government funding (US\$5 million), a training school in Srebrenik (near Tuzla) and has trained 60 mine clearers.